matthewdeguzman/Mastermind/README.md

 # Mastermind
-Created a working version of the board game Mastermind in Java using input from the player keyboard
+Created a working version of the board game Mastermind in Java